Morton Mintz: Career

-In 1955, at the Globe-Democrat, Mintz did the nation's first newspaper series on the plight of the mentally retarded.
-At the Post, he broadened conventional definitions of "news" with people-oriented reporting on issues mainly involving the pharmaceutical, medical-device, tobacco, oil, auto and insurance industries.
+Mintz began his reporting career in 1946 at the St. Louis Star-Times.
+In 1955, now at the St. Louis Globe-Democrat, he wrote the nation's first newspaper series on the plight of the mentally disabled.
+After moving to the Washington Post, Mintz broadened conventional definitions of "news" with people-oriented reporting on issues mainly involving the pharmaceutical, medical-device, tobacco, oil, auto. and insurance industries.

-At the Post, in 1962, Mintz broke the story of thalidomide, the sedative/tranquilizer that caused several thousand children worldwide to be born without arms, legs, or without any limbs at all.
+In 1962, Mintz broke the story of thalidomide, the sedative/tranquilizer that caused several thousand children worldwide to be born without arms, legs, or any limbs at all.
 Although the press greeted the advent of the original oral contraceptive uncritically, he revealed that in approving The Pill, in 1960, the FDA had launched the greatest uncontrolled medical experiment in human history.
 Tens of millions of healthy human beings would take The Pill 20 or 21 days a month, often throughout their child-bearing lifespan, on the basis of inadequate scientific evidence of safety.

 Mintz also reported on numerous unsafe and/or ineffective medicines and medical devices, including cholesterol-lowering MER/29, which afflicted thousands with cataracts; Oraflex, a killer anti-arthritis drug withdrawn by the manufacturer only a few months after sales began, and the Dalkon Shield and Cu-7 IUDs.
 Starting in 1965, and continuing into 1999, he reported on the tobacco industry, including the 1988 smoker-death trial in which cigarette makers were compelled to disclose for the first time what they knew of the dangers of smoking and when they knew it.
-In 1993, Mintz wrote Allies: The ACLU and the Tobacco Industry, which exposed the American Civil Liberties Union's conflict of interest in advocating a key industry cause in Congress and soliciting and accepting money from that industry, both while disclosing nothing to ACLU members of either activity.
+In 1993, Mintz wrote Allies: The ACLU and the Tobacco Industry, which exposed the American Civil Liberties Union's conflict of interest in advocating a key industry cause in the U.S. Congress and soliciting and accepting money from that industry, both while disclosing nothing to ACLU members of either activity.

 In 1966, Mintz broke the story of the tailing of Ralph Nader by a private detective retained by General Motors and for years covered automotive-safety issues.
 He was often alone in reporting grave corporate crime and misconduct.
-Mintz covered the Supreme Court's 1965 and 1978-1980 terms.
+Mintz covered the U.S. Supreme Court's 1965 and 1978-1980 terms.
 In 1983, he reported on the refusal of the United States during World War II to bomb the rail lines to the gas ovens at Birkenau and the Auschwitz death camp itself.
 He based the story on an exclusive interview with John J. McCloy, who as an assistant Secretary of War had played a key role in the episode.

-Personal life
+Personal life and death

-Mintz lives in Washington, D.C.
-He turned 100 in January 2022.
+Mintz was born in Ann Arbor, Michigan, on January 26, 1922.
+He lived in Washington, D.C.
+Mintz turned 100 in January 2022, and died on July 28, 2025, at the age of 103.
+He was married for 68 years to Anita Franz, until her death in 2015; they had four children.